lenincompres/DOM.js/README.md

 ---

+## DOM.js vs. React

+DOM.js offers a simpler, front-end-focused alternative to React, working with the virtual DOM and allowing component architecture by extending the HTMLElement class.
+Unlike React, DOM.js doesn't require server-side code, installations, or learning additional languages like JSX.
+It's ideal for lightweight applications where direct control over the DOM is needed, providing a more streamlined, vanilla JavaScript approach.
+React, on the other hand, excels in large-scale applications with complex state management and a vast ecosystem.

 ## DOM.js and P5.js

 Yes, DOM.set works for P5.js elements.
 If you are not familiar with P5.js, please [remedy that](https://p5js.org/).